-This year’s selection of 25 includes the Better Shelter, highlighting the flexibility of the structures and that “they’ve taken on a life of their own”, referring to the many modifications that have been made by aid agencies and beneficiaries in the field.
+This year’s selection of 25 includes the Better Shelter, highlighting the flexibility of the structures and that “they’ve taken on a life of their own”, referring to the many modifications that have been made by aid agencies and people living in the shelters.
 Examples of use include:

 Temporary accommodation, Iraq

 Most of our shelters are used as temporary homes in refugee or IDP camps in countries in Africa, Europe, the Middle East and Asia.

 More than 3 million persons are internally displaced in Iraq.
 Many fled to the Baghdad area in search of safety from armed groups in 2014.
 Camp Al Jamea’a was opened by Iraq Authorities in April 2015 and Better Shelter units were installed in September 2015.

 Hamid, Iraqi National in Camp Al Jamea’a, Baghdad: “…In the Better Shelter, there is space to move unrestricted and we started to buy things to make ourselves feel at home, like a set of drawers and a TV.
 It provides us with more privacy.
 My wife and I sleep behind the curtain and my kids sleep on this side, in the main ‘room’.
 During the floods earlier this year, all the tents were damaged.
 But when we were flooded again at the end of October, the Better Shelters were not affected at all.
 The new shelters are better because they give us privacy, which is extremely important for our tribe’s values…”.